AviatrixSystems/Docs/Downloads/vpnclientguide.rst

 There are 3 buttons on the bottom

-1. + : This opens a window to choose the OpenVPN configuration (.ovpn) file.
+1. |add| : This opens a window to choose the OpenVPN configuration (.ovpn) file.

-2. - : This deletes a item choosed in the Connection Profiles
+2. |minus| : This deletes a item choosed in the Connection Profiles

-3. ... : This pops up a submenu including "Edit", "Sort", "Connection Log", "Settings"
+3. |3dots| : This pops up a submenu including "Edit", "Sort", "Connection Log" and "Settings"

   3.1 "Edit": Modify a item choosed in the Connection Profiles